-You are a #metal fan, right?
+You are a metal fan, right?
 That is why you are here.
 Right?
 So, have you ever tried to listen to Enya?
-Yes, the one of the surreal, kind of weird, ethereal melodies and soft tunes – not #metal at all, y’know.
-Now: Mix three parts of Enya with a shot of Caladan Brood, together with 2 parts of Cradle of Filth on steroids (meaning: Dani Filth’s annoying screams amplified times five…), 3 parts of Ulver and one psychedelic part of Suns of Thyme.
+Yes, the one of the surreal, kind of weird, ethereal melodies and soft tunes.
+Not #metal at all, y’know.
+Now: Mix three parts of Enya with a shot of Caladan Brood, together with 2 parts of Cradle of Filth on steroids (meaning: Dani Filth’s annoying screams amplified times five…).
+Then throw in three parts of Ulver and one psychedelic part of Suns of Thyme.
 And thus you get M, the latest and best of Myrkur.
-And no, nothing to do with James Bond and his 007-ish being.
+And no, this has nothing to do with James Bond and his 007-ish being.
 But horribly shaken, not terribly stirred it is indeed.

 The band is actually a project of Danish one-woman multi-instrumentalist, model and pop vocalist turned #metal witch Amalie Bruun (or vice-versa…).
 The band released an EP in 2014, now followed by M, their first full length studio album.
 Interesting to see how she tries to morph from pop queen – kind of a copy of Taylor Swift – to something much more sinister.
 And it is this image of the blond, sweet girl going dark witch on you in a second that is strangely alluring too.
 Blondes have all the fun and cannot be bad, right?
 Well, think again.